Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Abstract

 \section{Abstract}

-We study anisotropic heterogeneous nonlinear integral equations arising in epidemiology.
-We focus on the case where the heterogeneities have a periodic structure.
+We study some anisotropic heterogeneous nonlinear integral equations arising in epidemiology.
+We focus on the case where the heterogeneities are spatially periodic.
 In the first part of the paper, we show that the equations we consider exhibit a \emph{threshold phenomenon}.
-In the second part, we study the existence and non-existence of \emph{traveling waves}.
-The results we derive apply in particular to spatially periodic integro-differential SIR systems.
+In the second part, we study the existence and non-existence of \emph{traveling waves}, and we provide a formula for the admissible speeds.
+In a third part, we apply our results to a spatial heterogeneous SIR model.